RetroReversing/retroReversing/categories/misc/Magazines.md

-3D World | Global magazine from ? and still going today Computer Artist | USA magazine From 1994 until at least 1997 published by PennWell Publishing Company Computer Arts | UK magazine from 1995 until 2020 but was also published globally Digit | UK magazine
+3D World | Global magazine from ? and still going today Computer Artist | USA magazine From 1994 until at least 1997 published by PennWell Publishing Company Computer Arts | UK magazine from 1995 until 2020 but was also published globally Computer Graphics World | USA magazine from 1980 until 2022 published by PennWell Publishing Company Digit | UK magazine
 Digital Arts | UK magazine
 Linux User & Developer | UK magazine that was published for 19 years and reached issue 196 Photoshop Creative | until September 2018
 Web Desginer | UK magazine from 2004 until ?
 .net | UK magazine published until May 2020

+---
+## Computer Graphics World (USA)
+Computer Graphics World (CGW) is one of the longest running magazines dedicated to computer graphics, published initially in the early 80s right up to the present day (2022+).

+One of the good things about CGW is that they have articles from each issue available on their web page, going all the way back to 1999.
+Howevr one of the bad things is that they seem to actively take down PDFs of pre-1999 issues from sites such as Archive.org.
+This really is a shame as they are one of the best resources to see the state of the art in 3D graphics at a particular point in time.

+Since this website is dedicated to real-time applications of computer graphics the most useful years are from the 90s onwards when colourful 2D and 3D graphics become possible on consumer hardware.

 ---
 ## Computer Artist (USA)